-Before performing audiometry, careful inspection of the ear canal should be performed.
+• Before performing audiometry, careful inspection of the ear canal should be performed.
 This is best done with Video Otoscopy.
-After ensuring the ear canal is clear, place the appropriate transducer on the patient as shown on page 8.
+After ensuring the ear canal is clear, place the appropriate transducer on the patient as shown on pages 10 & 11.

-Pure Tone Audiometry via Earphones (ER 3A Inserts or TDH 39)
+Pure Tone Audiometry via Earphones (3A Inserts or TDH 39)

-- 1. From the main A2D Window, click the button on the right side menu bar. - 2.
+- 1. From the Main Window, click the button on the right side menu bar. - 2.
 By default, the button will be selected once you enter the main Audiometry Screen.
-Other default settings (based on typical clinical practice and procedures) are: - a.
-Right Ear - b.
-AC (Air Conduction) - c.
-Tone Stimulus - d.
-Continuous Tone - 3.
-Instruct the patient that they will hear several very quiet (soft) tones (beeps) and that they should signal (raise their hand, press the patient response button, etc) as soon as they hear it.
-It is helpful to also say "even if it seems very far away." - 4.
+Other default settings (based on typical clinical practice and procedures) are: - Right Ear - AC (Air Conduction) - Tone Stimulus - Continuous Tone - 3.
+Instruct the patient that they will hear several very quiet (soft) tones (beeps) and that they should signal (raise their hand, press the patient response button, etc.) as soon as they hear it.
+It is helpful to also say "even if it seems very far away". - 4.
 Begin at 1000 Hz in the Right ear (unless the patient reports better hearing in the left ear). - 5.
-Present a tone at 60 dB by pressing the space bar or clicking the - 6.
-If the patient does not hear the tone (does not signal), raise the level 5 dB using the up arrow on your keyboard and present again. - 7.
-Repeat steps 5 and 6 until the patient signals that they hear the tone. - 8.
-When the patient signals they hear the signal, decrease the level by 10 dB and present the tone again. - 9.
-Repeat steps 5 through 8 until the patient responds to a tone at the same level 2 times with the level ascending. - 10.
-Using the right arrow key, change the test frequency to 2000 Hz and repeat steps 5 through 8 to establish the threshold at 2000 Hz. - a.
-NOTE: If the threshold at 2000 Hz is more than 20 dB different (less than or greater than) the threshold at 1000 Hz, repeat steps 4 through 8 at 1500 Hz (the "half octave" between 1000 Hz and 2000 Hz). - 11.
-Repeat steps 5 through 8 for 4000 Hz, 8000 Hz, 500 Hz and 250 Hz. - 12.
-Repeat steps 5 through 11 in the opposite ear.
+Present a tone at 60 dB by pressing and holding the space bar or clicking and holding the button. - 6.
+If the patient does not hear the tone (does not signal), raise the level 5 dB using the up arrow on your keyboard or by clicking the button and present again. - 7.
+Repeat step 6 until the patient signals that they hear the tone. - 8.
+When the patient signals they hear the tone, decrease the level by 10 dB using the down arrow on your keyboard or by clicking the button and present the tone again. - 9.
+Repeat steps 6 through 8 until the patient responds to a tone at the same level 2 times with the level ascending and establishing a threshold. - 10.
+Using the right arrow key, change the test frequency to 2000 Hz and repeat steps 5 through 9 to establish the threshold at 2000 Hz.
+The threshold at the previous frequency is recorded when the test frequency is changed. - NOTE: If the threshold at 2000 Hz is more than 20 dB different (less than or greater than) the threshold at 1000 Hz, repeat steps 5 through 9 at 1500 Hz (the "half octave" between 1000 Hz and 2000 Hz). - 11.
+Repeat steps 5 through 9 for 4000 Hz, 8000 Hz, 500 Hz and 250 Hz.
+Testing half octaves as needed. - 12.
+Repeat steps 4 through 11 in the opposite ear.